Ki Hajar Dewantara

-Raden Mas Soewardi Soerjaningrat (EYD: Suwardi Suryaningrat); from 1922 also known as Ki Hadjar Dewantara (EYD: Ki Hajar Dewantara), which is also written as Ki Hajar Dewantoro to reflect its Javanese sounds (2 May 1889 in Pakualaman – 26 April 1959 in Yogyakarta), was a leading Indonesian independence movement activist, writer, columnist, politician, and pioneer of education for native Indonesians in Dutch colonial times.
+Raden Mas Soewardi Soerjaningrat (EYD: Suwardi Suryaningrat), from 1922 also known as Ki Hadjar Dewantara (EYD: Ki Hajar Dewantara), or Ki Hajar Dewantoro to reflect its Javanese pronunciation (2 May 1889 in Pakualaman – 26 April 1959 in Yogyakarta), was a leading Indonesian independence movement activist, writer, columnist, politician, and pioneer of education for native Indonesians in Dutch colonial times.
 He founded the Taman Siswa school, an institution that provided education for indigenous commoners, which otherwise was limited to the Javanese aristocracy and the Dutch colonials.

-He was honored as a National Hero of Indonesia by Indonesia's first president, Sukarno, on November 28, 1959.
+He was honored as a National Hero of Indonesia by Indonesia's first president, Sukarno, on 28 November 1959.

 Early life

 Soewardi was born into Javanese aristocracy, his family belonged to the royal house of Pakualaman.
 He was one of Prince Paku Alam III's grandsons through his father, GPH Soerjaningrat.
-Thanks to his family's priyayi (Javanese nobility) background, he was able to access the colonial public education, a luxury that was unattainable by most of common population in the Indies.
-He graduated from basic education in ELS (Dutch Primary School).
+Thanks to his family's priyayi (Javanese nobility) background, he was able to access colonial public education, a luxury that was unattainable by most of the common population in the Indies.
+He graduated with a basic education in ELS (Dutch Primary School).
 Then he continued his study at STOVIA, a medical school for native students.
 However, he failed to graduate because of illness.

-Later he worked as a journalist and wrote for many newspapers, including Sediotomo, Midden Java, De Expres, Oetoesan Indies, Kaoem Moeda, Tjahaja Timoer and Poesara.
+Later he worked as a journalist and wrote for many newspapers, including Sediotomo, Midden Java, De Expres, Oetoesan Indies, Kaoem Moeda, Tjahaja Timoer, and Poesara.
 He was also a contributor to Kebangoenan, a nationalist newspaper owned by the Dutch-educated jurist and politician Phoa Liong Gie.
 During Soewardi's career in printed media, he was considered a talented and accomplished writer.
-His style of writing is popular, communicative and yet imbued with idealism for freedom and anti-colonialist sentiment.
+His style of writing is popular, communicative, and yet imbued with idealism for freedom and anti-colonialist sentiment.

 Activist movements

 Besides being a tenacious young reporter, Soewardi was also active in social and political organizations.
-Since the establishment of Boedi Oetomo in 1908, he was active in their propaganda service to socialize and promote public awareness of Indonesia as a national unity (especially in Java).
+Since the establishment of Boedi Oetomo in 1908, he has been active in their propaganda service to socialize and promote public awareness of Indonesia as a national unity (especially in Java).
 He also organized Boedi Oetomo's first congress in Yogyakarta.

 Young Soewardi was also a member of the Insulinde, a multi-ethnic organization that was dominated by Indo activists.
 This organization was advocating for self-rule in the Dutch East Indies.
 One of the prominent figures in this organization was Ernest Douwes Dekker.
-Later, Soewardi was invited to join the party, when Douwes Dekker established the Indische Party.
+Later, Soewardi was invited to join the party when Douwes Dekker established the Indische Party.